- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 Important certificate for claiming deduction under section 80GGA

 The taxpayer is required to furnish a certificate named as Form 58A from the payee under rule 110 of the income tax rules 1962.
-This certificate contains all the information related to the amount paid by the assessee in the previous year to any local authority, public sector company or any institution approved by national committee for carrying a scheme or project.
+This certificate contains all the information related to the amount paid by the assessee in the previous year to any local authority, public sector company or any institution approved by the national committee for carrying a scheme or project.

 The certificate should be furnished from the association to the following effect: